CarolinaFC/DAW--School-Projects-Web-application-development/README.md

  Front-End - HTML5, CSS3, BootStrap4, JavaScript, JQuery and AJAX.
  Back-End - PHP.

  O Cantinho da Doçaria - School project using ASP.NET Core with MVC architecture.
+Two projects were created, a REST API (culinariaAPI) and an MVC application (culinariaMVC) that model two LocalDb databases in which both communicate via HTTP responses and requests
  Front-End - HTML5, CSS3, BootStrap4, JavaScript, JQuery and AJAX.
  Back-End - C#.